input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ### Lightweight Delegation Certificates

+Lightweight delegation certificates are used by stake pools at the point of exercising stake rights including:

+ * signing blocks
+ * signing messages in the VSS protocol
+ * signing votes for protocol update proposals

+The purpose of lightweight certificates is to enable stake pool operators to mitigate key exposure, see Section \ref{mitigate-key-exposure}.
+They allow stake pools to use a _hot_/_cold_ key arrangement: operational (or _hot_) keys are kept on the operational nodes that take part in the protocols, while the main (or _cold_) is kept securely offline.
+A lightweight certificate, signed by the stake pool's cold key, delegates to the hot key that is used to sign messages in the protocols (block header, VSS message or vote).
+This lightweight certificate is included in the message so that all other nodes can verify that the message is signed by a legitimate delegate of the owner of the cold key[^like-tls].

+[^like-tls]: This is much the same setup as with TLS certificates: there are known root certificates but the server's operational certificate is presented inband.

-In addition to certificates posted on the blockchain, the system will also support _lightweight delegation certificates_.
-They specify that the staking rights are transferred from a source key
-$vks_\text{source}$ to a delegate key $vks_\text{delegate}$.
-In contrast to heavyweight certificates, they are not posted to the blockchain, but instead included in the block header when a block is signed with $sks_\text{delegate}$ (or in a message of the coin-tossing algorithm when $sks_\text{source}$ is elected as a member of the committe for randomness generation).
+Specifically, a lightweight delegation certificate specifies that the staking rights are transferred from a source key $vks_\text{source}$ to a delegate key $vks_\text{delegate}$.
+They are included in the message (e.g. block header) and the message itself is signed with
+$sks_\text{delegate}$.

-The purpose of lightweight certificates is to enable stake pool operators to mitigate key exposure, \ref{mitigate-key-exposure}.
-The setup is as follows:
+In detail, the hot/cold key setup is as follows:

 - The stake pool operator registers their stake pool, using a key
   $vks_\text{cold}$.
 This _cold key_ is kept securely and off-line.